Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Vinayaraj / Wikimedia Commons

-With small shelters for rent and random miscellaneous shops around this beach is constructed purely for leisure.
-The clear water and the swaying coconut trees make Bogmalo Beach perfect for a picnic with family members or just to enjoy the sea waves.
+With beautiful random miscellaneous shops around, Bogmalo beach is purely for leisure.
+The clear water and the swaying coconut trees make it perfect for a picnic with family members or just to enjoy the sea waves.
 Bogmalo Beach is a secluded beach that doesn’t attract a lot of tourist traffic, even during the high tourism season.
-The shallow water close to the shore and the low tides of the sea deem the place good for swimming and other sporting activities.
-However, there are lifeguards on duty while at the beach to ensure that you swim only between the designated areas.
+The shallow water close to the shore and the low tides of the sea provide an amazing place for swimming.
+There are many other water activities available to be enjoyed here.

 Distance From Arambol: 62.5 km